-GigaSpaces Management Center (UI) allows to manage the Grid services and Processing Units running within the Grid containers.
+GigaSpaces Management Center (UI) allows to manage the Grid services and Processing Units This is the unit of packaging and deployment in the GigaSpaces Data Grid, and is essentially the main GigaSpaces service.
+The Processing Unit (PU) itself is typically deployed onto the Service Grid.
+When a Processing Unit is deployed, a Processing Unit instance is the actual runtime entity. running within the Grid containers.
 When security is enabled, the UI will restrict access to these services for non-privileged users.

 Administrators can use the UI to manage users and roles, and allow them to Login and operate based on their granted privileges.

 This section assumes familiarity with the Security Basics section.